nepfaff/iiwa_setup/README.md

 ### Controlling the robot in `torque_only` mode

+**NOTE:** It is recommended to calibrate the joint torque sensors before running the robot in `torque_only` mode.
+This can be achieved by running the `PositionAndGMSReferencing` application on the teach pendant.
+Not calibrating the sensors is a likely cause of high position tracking errors.

 1. Start the `DrakeFRITorqueOnlyDriver` on the teach pendant.
 2. Optional: Make sure that the iiwa driver is build by running `bazel build //...` from `drake-iiwa-driver`.